Though many hotel rewards programs inflate the value of their points, Marriott Bonvoy points can be extremely versatile and valuable.

 How to value your Marriott points

-We’ve told you how we value Marriott points, but, actually, the value of points is subjective and ultimately depends on how you choose to redeem them.
+We’ve told you how we value Marriott points, but the value of your Marriott Bonvoy points ultimately depends on how you choose to redeem them.
 Here are a few things you should consider in deciding what Marriott points are worth to you:

 - What redemption option do you prefer?
 Are you planning to use your points for standard room nights or a room upgrade?
-Do you want to transfer them to another loyalty program?
+Do you want to transfer your Marriott points to another loyalty program?
 (Specifically, which program do you intend to transfer them to?)
-Or, are you thinking of redeeming points for something besides travel, such as a purchase through the Marriott MORE portal?
-(Note, we don’t recommend redeeming points for merchandise, since the value is low).
+Or, are you thinking of using Marriott’s Shop With Points option to make purchases at major retailers?
+(Note: we don’t recommend redeeming points for merchandise, since the value is low).
 Each of these options can result in vastly different point values.